-Performance analysis and control synthesis for linear parameter varying (LPV) systems have received a lot of attention from the control community.
-This stems from the fact that LPV models are useful to describe the dynamics of linear systems with time-varying parameters as well as to represent nonlinear systems in terms of a family of linear models (Rugh and Shamma [2000]).
-In the LPV control framework, the scheduling parameters that govern the variation of the dynamics of the system are usually unknown, but supposed to be measured or estimated in real-time (Shamma and Athans [1991]).
-There is a continuing effort towards the design of LPV controllers, scheduled as a function of the varying parameters, to achieve higher performance while still guaranteeing stability for all possible parameter variations (Apkarian and Adams [1998], Scherer [2001]).
+Control design and identification of linear parameter varying (LPV) systems have received a lot of attention from the control community (Shamma and Athans, 1991; Apkarian and Adams, 1998; Scherer, 2001; De Caigny et al., 2009b).
+This stems from the fact that LPV models are useful to describe the dynamics of linear systems with time-varying parameters as well as to represent nonlinear systems in terms of a family of linear models (Rugh and Shamma, 2000; De Caigny et al., 2009d,e).
+In the LPV control framework, the scheduling parameters that govern the variation of the dynamics of the system are usually unknown, but supposed to be measured or estimated in real-time (Shamma and Athans, 1991; De Caigny et al., 2009c).
+There is a continuing effort towards the design of LPV controllers, scheduled as a function of the varying parameters, to achieve higher performance while still guaranteeing stability for all possible parameter variations (Apkarian and Adams, 1998; Scherer, 2001; De Caigny et al., 2009a).

-In the literature have been proposed several analysis and synthesis results for LPV systems have been proposed based on different types of Lyapunov functions that are able to guarantee stability and performance.
-The appeal of Lyapunov theory comes from the fact that it allows to recast many analysis and synthesis problems as linear matrix inequality (LMI) optimization problems (Boyd et al. [1994]).
+Several analysis and synthesis results for LPV systems have been proposed in the literature based on different types of Lyapunov functions that are able to guarantee stability and performance.
+The appeal of Lyapunov theory comes from the fact that it allows to recast many analysis and synthesis problems as linear matrix inequality (LMI) optimization problems (Boyd et al., 1994).
 For LPV systems, the resulting parameter dependent LMI conditions need to be satisfied for the entire parameter space and, consequently, these LMI problems are infinite-dimensional.
 To arrive at a finite-dimensional set of LMI conditions, the choice of the parameterization (or the structure) of the Lyapunov matrix is essential.

-Many of the existing Lyapunov approaches (Kaminer et al. [1993], Bernussou et al. [1989], Montagner et al. [2005b]) use the notion of quadratic stability where the Lyapunov matrix is constant.
+Many of the existing Lyapunov approaches (Kaminer et al., 1993; Bernussou et al., 1989; Montagner et al., 2005b) use the notion of quadratic stability where the Lyapunov matrix is constant.
 This yields a finite set of LMIs that are usually conservative for practical applications, since it allows arbitrarily fast variation of the scheduling parameters.
-To alleviate some of the conservatism associated with the quadratic stability-based approaches, many works have proposed the use of parameter-dependent Lyapunov functions: for time-varying systems, piecewise Lyapunov matrices are considered by, amongst others, Leite and Peres [2004] and Amato et al. [2005], affine and polytopic structures are used in, for instance, Daafouz and Bernussou [2001], Montagner et al. [2005a], Oliveira and Peres [2008], De Caigny et al. [2008b,a].
+To alleviate some of the conservatism associated with the quadratic stability-based approaches, many works have proposed the use of parameter-dependent Lyapunov functions: for time-varying systems, piecewise Lyapunov matrices are considered by, amongst others, Leite and Peres (2004) and Amato et al. (2005), affine and polytopic structures are used in, for instance, Daafouz and Bernussou (2001); Montagner et al. (2005a); Oliveira and Peres (2008); De Caigny et al. (2008b,a).

 The aim of this paper is to provide linear matrix inequality (LMI) conditions that enforces an upper bound on the \mathcal{L}2 gain for discrete-time linear systems with time-varying parameters belonging to a polytope with a prescribed bound on the rate of parameter variation.
-The proposed bound on the rate of parameter variation is more conservative than the bound used in De Caigny et al. [2008b].
-However,this new bound has a more realistic interpretation from a physical point of view.
+This paper also provide synthesis condition for gain-scheduled \mathcal{L}2 static output feedback controllers.
+The proposed bound on the rate of parameter variation is more conservative than the bound used in De Caigny et al. (2008b).
+However, this new bound has a more realistic interpretation from a physical point of view.